9aia/thal/pm/ROADMAP.md

 #### Language Assistance

 - Implement message corrector
-- Add male voice
+- Add speech synthesis settings (voice and locale)
-- Add suggestions in chat
+- Add suggestions for the first message
+- Add opt-in for follow-ups
+  - Generate possible follow-ups (maybe option on the message bubble?)
 - Add modal "Dictionary"/reference (plural forms, conjugation, participles)
-- Add assistant
+- Add AI assistant
-  - Add a help request item in the header menu (AI-driven).
+  - Add a help request item in the header menu (AI-driven)
+  - Add a message action to ask the AI assistant for help with the message
-  - Add settings to adjust AI helper responses.
+  - Add settings to adjust AI helper responses
 - Stream translation

+#### Chats

+- Allow characters to send messages to users
+- Allow users to block characters

 #### Generative Character Building